Configure Linux iptables Firewall for MongoDB¶

 Traffic to and from a MongoDB Shard Server¶

-For shard servers, running as mongod --shardsvr Because the default port number is 27018 when running with the shardsvr value for the clusterRole setting, you must configure the following iptables rules to allow traffic to and from each shard:
+Shard servers default to port number 27018.
+You must configure the following iptables rules to allow traffic to and from each shard:

 iptables -A INPUT -s <ip-address> -p tcp --destination-port 27018 -m state --state NEW,ESTABLISHED -j ACCEPT iptables -A OUTPUT -d <ip-address> -p tcp --source-port 27018 -m state --state ESTABLISHED -j ACCEPT